 The Success Rate

 A study that was carried out in Peru, where 11 IMSI IVF cycle is observed alongside 20 ISCI IVF cycle for the examination of their laboratory and clinical outcomes.
-The study revealed that “IMSI improves embryo morphology, embryo implantation, and pregnancy and live births rate, and reduces miscarriages, and aneuploidy rate when compared with ISCI.”
+The study revealed that “IMSI improves the IVF success rate because of IMSI embryo morphology, embryo implantation, and pregnancy and live births rate, and reduces miscarriages, and aneuploidy rate when compared with ISCI.”

 Conclusion: Does IMSI really improve IVF success rate?